marselhr/zemilan-po-app/README.md

 ```
 ## Rules Repository

-- always push to your own branch not to the main branch.
+- always push to your own branch not to the ``main`` or ``development`` branch.
-- when you feel your code task is complete, please make a pull request to the development branch.
+- when you feel your code task is complete, please make a pull request to the ``development`` branch.
-- the project leader will review your code and merge it to the development branch.
+- the project leader will review your code and merge it to the ``development`` branch.
-- to avoid conflicts, don't forget to pull first from the development branch.
+- to avoid conflicts, don't forget to pull first from the ``development`` branch.
 - give a commit message that is easy to understand